fwcustodio/projeto_angular_nestjs/README.md

 The test performs definition and CRUD checks for the controller and the service.

-# API - NEST JS - SQLITE BANK
+# API - NEST JS - SQLITE DATA BASE

 It is a basic API made in NestJS for vehicle query.